 The global health emergency caused by COVID-19 demonstrates the urgency for countries to invest in their health workforce at all levels.
 Scaled-up investment in the health workforce must include:

-- Providing training on infection and prevention control infection prevention and control protocols, including appropriate hand hygiene, safe patient management processes in health care settings, and ensuring compliance is monitored
+- Providing training on infection prevention and control protocols, including appropriate hand hygiene, safe patient management processes in health-care settings, and ensuring compliance is monitored

 - Briefing health workers on their rights, roles, responsibilities, and risks